Generic Hamiltonian Dynamics: Abstract

 \section{Abstract}

-In this paper we contribute to the generic theory of Hamiltonians by proving that there is a $C^2$-residual $\mathcal{R}$ in the set of $C^2$ Hamiltonians on a closed symplectic manifold $M$, such that, for any $H\in\mathcal{R}$, there is an open and dense set $\mathcal{S}(H)$ in $H(M)$ such that, for every $e\in \mathcal{S}(H)$, the Hamiltonian level $(H,e)$ is topologically mixing.
+In this paper we contribute to the generic theory of Hamiltonians by proving that there is a $C^2$-residual $\mathcal{R}$ in the set of $C^2$ Hamiltonians on a closed symplectic manifold $M$, such that, for any $H\in\mathcal{R}$, there is a full measure subset of energies $e$ in $H(M)$ such that the Hamiltonian level $(H,e)$ is topologically mixing; moreover these level sets are homoclinic classes.